Helen Fisher Frye

-Helen Fisher Frye (June 24, 1918 – November 26, 2014), educator and active churchwoman, was a local leader for civil rights in her hometown of Danville, Kentucky, serving as the president of the Danville chapter of the NAACP.
+Helen Fisher Frye (June 24, 1918 – November 26, 2014) was an American educator and churchwoman who was a local leader for civil rights in her hometown of Danville, Kentucky, serving as the president of the Danville chapter of the NAACP.
 She was the first African American to enroll at Centre College and the first African American woman to receive a Master of Arts in Library Science from the University of Kentucky in 1960.

 Early life

 Helen Fisher was born George Fisher, a railroad worker, and Lydia Moran Fisher who worked in the home, raising her children and providing a laundry service as a source of extra income.
 Frye carried lessons from her home life throughout her work.
 Her mother was a particularly motivating figure.
 She promoted hope, teaching her children that education could provide better opportunities, despite harsh, unjust treatment in their segregated world.
 Lydia also motivated her children to stand firm for their beliefs, something Frye most certainly did in her later years.
 Frye attended a segregated school in Danville, Bate School.
 In her childhood years, she experienced discrimination among other children.
 Being forced off the sidewalk was an experience she learned to not only tolerate, but truly overcome.
 Instances like this helped her develop an attitude that those who put others down are the individuals to feel truly sorry for.
 "And my twin brother, uh, who finished high school in 1938, as I did, wanted to go to embalming school.
 Of course, there was no Negro embalming school in the state, but the Kentucky School of Embalming in Louisville.
 I don't know for how long they had done it, but they evaded the law by having an adjoining room, an adjacent room, for the Negro students right where they could be in full view.
 And they were told, now you come on in this classroom with everybody else, but ever anyone comes in here and we are knowledgeable it might be a person who will check to see if we were adhering to the law, all you do is say you came here in this room to ask a question and you were going back to your room."

-She was active in her church from a very early age.
+Fisher was active in her church from a very early age.